uscensusbureau/accelerate/pages/prize-challenge.md

 ### 3. When are the submissions due?

-Submissions are due April 11th at 2:59am EDT.
+Submissions are due April 17th at 11:59pm EST.

 ### 4. In what format should the videos be submitted?